jgosmann/psyrun/doc/source/guide.rst

 By default Psyrun will split the parameters space in equally sized batches.
-If parameter assignment can vary in their execution time, it might be beneficial to use a load balancing approach best by setting *backend* to `LoadBalancingBackend`.
-See TODO for more details.
+If parameter assignment can vary in their execution time, it might be beneficial to use a load balancing approach by setting *backend* to `LoadBalancingBackend`.
+See :ref:`guide-backends` for more details.

 All special variables are documented as part of the `psyrun.tasks.Config` documentation.